n1ander/mowgli/README.md

 ## MOWGLI
 This project builds onto project KAA.
-It packages up the latest four csv files into a zip archieve and sends it out to a local SFTP server.
+It packages up the latest four csv files into a zip archive and sends it out to a local SFTP server.

 ## Motivation
 CustomerX was looking to have daily csv files for four different projects sent to a SFTP server.
 I created this project to automate the business need.